 And then I remembered to be curious.
 I pulled back and tuned in to what I was feeling on an emotional and visceral level.
 I felt my pain.
 I felt my discomfort and the desire to move away from it and back to the blame game.
 But, I didn't.
 This time, I tried to calm my shame and anxiety.
 I stayed with my sadness.
 I validated my anger without acting on it.
-I used all the emotional processing skills I had learned to sit with those feelings.
-I breathed, remained curious and compassionate towards my emotions, and sat with them for as long as I could to see what happened if I didn’t attack myself or my friend.
+I used all the emotional processing skills I had learned in therapy and my training to sit with those feelings.
+I breathed.
+I remained curious and compassionate towards my emotions.
+And I sat with them for as long as I could to see what happened if I didn’t attack myself or my friend.
 I found myself needing to take very deep breaths to manage what I was feeling.
 It was hard at first and then something shifted—the pain lost intensity.
 I no longer felt the pull to act or to have to figure out who was bad.
 Instead, I was left with a manageable sadness over the whole ordeal.

 Misunderstandings are hard.
 Yet, it felt better--less tense--to just be sad.
 My blame turned to compassion for us both.
 And that also felt better.
 We both had suffered.
 Maybe that was enough to hold in mind for now, I thought.